ShiftLeftSecurity/ocular-docs/tutorials/beautifulcpgs.md

 with default settings is doing a great job at creating CPGs from java projects, it is still easily customizable to adjust it to your needs.

-We want to show you the impact of parameterizing java2cpg, by making our hands dirty on a sample war, the jenkins project war.
+We want to show you the impact of parameterizing java2cpg, by getting our hands dirty on a sample war, the jenkins project war.
 The shell-commands below are downloading the war project from the jenkins site, which has a size of around 73M at the time of writing this tutorial.